jarretts/btc-form/README.md

 ## Form Instructions

-- Bitcoin Price (in CHF) updates every 2 seconds (due to free API rate limits)
+- Bitcoin Price (in CHF) updates every 2 seconds (lowered frequency is due to free API rate limits)
 - Use the select dropdown in Buy Bitcoin to "purchase" Bitcoin either by quantity of BTC or purchase amount in CHF
 - Buy button is only enabled when value entered and enough cash available
 - Order History populates once first order is made